-The challenge of culture and mindset change within New Zealand's infrastructure sector is not a matter of misalignment with broader values, but rather the pace at which change is occurring.
+Local authorities often face difficulties in updating current procurement practices to align with climate emergency declarations.
+The industry struggles with the need to misalignment with broader values, but rather the pace at which change is occurring.
 The gradual shift towards strengthening carbon literacy and the integration of responsible decision-making has not kept pace with the growing aspirations of stakeholders.
 This lag in cultural transformation represents a significant challenge, reflecting a disconnect between industry practices and the expectations of a new generation that places high value on sustainability and environmental responsibility.